NBP Latest News

 Come and visit the NBP stand at the Connectivity and Transport marquee in the Government of Ireland Village.
 Block 3 Row 21 Stand 459.

 National Broadband Plan - Conclusion of the Mapping Exercise

 The Department of Communications Climate Action and Environment is running a consultation on the National Broadband Plan Map.

 In addition to submissions from telecommunications operators, we would like to hear from individuals or from retail service providers who are experiencing problems accessing or providing a high speed broadband service to homes or businesses.

 Issues may include placing an order, getting connected, and/or getting the service you have ordered.

 Further details and consultation documents are available on our consultation page.

 This consultation closed at 5pm on Monday 30 September 2019

 Progress to date

-The Department is in a formal procurement process to appoint a company who will build, maintain and operate a new high speed broadband network in the NBP State intervention area over a 25 year contract.
+The aim of the process is to appoint a company to build, maintain and operate a new high speed broadband network in the NBP State intervention area over a 25 year contract.